- Advice and information

 It is very important you:

-· carefully read your medication patient information leaflet to see what it says about alcohol use.
-The box your medication comes in comes in should include the patient information leaflet.
+- carefully read your medication patient information leaflet to see what it says about alcohol use.
+The box your medication comes in should include the patient information leaflet.

 The symptoms of central nervous system depression are shown below.

-You should get help straight away by calling NHS 111.
+You should get help straight away by calling NHS 111 if you show signs of them.
 Or in an emergency by going to A&E or calling 999.

-You have to tell the DVLA if you live with certain mental health conditions including psychosis, paranoid schizophrenia and bipolar disorder.
+You must tell the DVLA if you live with certain mental health conditions.
+Including psychosis, paranoid schizophrenia and bipolar disorder.

 See our webpage on Driving and mental illness for more information.

-It is thought that there may be a small risk of complications if you take antipsychotic drugs during pregnancy.
-Overall, the research isn’t clear whether first generation or second-generation drugs will affect your unborn child.
+There could be a very small increased risk of complications if you take antipsychotic drugs during pregnancy.

 Can I breastfeed if I take antipsychotics?